malcolm-kee/malcolm-kee/src/markdown/2018-05-01-my-first-meetup.md

 title: "My first Meetup"
 ---

 Last week, I have hosted my first Meetup.
-Even though only one attendee show up, but in overall experience is quite good.
+Even though only one attendee show up, but in overall the experience is quite good.

 It sounds a bit crazy that I never join any Meetup as an attendee and straightaway become a host, but that is just because I could not find any active Meetup on Javascript that is active, and I am desperate to join one.